PoisonIvory/sage/ARCHITECTURE.md

    - Features layer: UI components with ViewModels
    - Shared layer: Cross-cutting concerns

-5. **Voice Analysis Pipeline**
-   - Quality gates: Duration, RMS, and voiced frame validation
-   - Clinical thresholds: Research-grade assessment criteria
-   - Error resilience: Graceful degradation with partial results

 ---

-## Architecture Verification

-This document has been thoroughly reviewed against the actual codebase to ensure accuracy.
-All components, services, and UI elements mentioned exist in the current implementation.

-### Key Validation Points:
-- ✅ All file paths reference actual existing files
-- ✅ All classes and structs mentioned are implemented
-- ✅ Internal components are correctly identified as such
-- ✅ No speculative or planned features are included
-- ✅ Directory structure matches actual project organization
-- ✅ Service dependencies and relationships are accurate

-**Last Verified**: January 2025 (Updated post-dashboard reorganization)
-**Verification Method**: Comprehensive codebase analysis with file system validation

-### Recent Architecture Updates
-This architecture document has been updated to reflect the latest changes including:
-- Dashboard content migration from VoiceDashboardView to HomeView
-- Improved baseline establishment flow during onboarding
-- Non-blocking user experience with background cloud processing
-- Clear separation between today's analysis (Home) and longitudinal trends (Dashboard placeholder)

----

-**Maintainers**: This architecture document reflects the current implementation after major refactoring.
-The system now follows clean domain-driven design principles with proper separation of concerns, improved testability, and better maintainability.
-Only existing functionality is documented - no planned or speculative features are included.
+**Maintainers**: This architecture document reflects the current implementation.
+The system follows clean domain-driven design principles with proper separation of concerns, improved testability, and better maintainability.